siteraiser/pong-plus/README.md

 # pong-plus
-Dero pong server with UI.
+Dero pong server with UI. <br />
-Create a db with name pong. dbconn.php contains the credentials.
+Create a db with name pong. dbconn.php contains the credentials.  <br />
-Set your Engram wallet cyberdeck user and password in walletapi.php.
+Set your Engram wallet cyberdeck user and password in walletapi.php. <br />
-Begin creating products on index.php.
+Begin creating products on index.php. <br />
-To use the UUID and endpoint feature, check "Only Use UUID" in product settings and roll your own api call to be called on line 240 of process.php
+To use the UUID and endpoint feature, check "Only Use UUID" in product settings and roll your own api call to be called on line 240 of process.php <br />
-\n

 If it doesn't automatically drain your wallet then you may donate here instead Dero username:WebGuy